slaterade/slog/README.md

 slog
 ====

 Simple C++ log file mechanisms.
 The "s" could also stand for "stream", "small", or "safe" as in thread-safe.
 However, the main purpose of this tiny header file is to drop in a project and start writing logfile messages right away.
-Here's a small example:
+Here's an example:

     #include "slog.h"